buddhist-uni/buddhist-uni.github.io/_content/av/geometry-study_kawae-yuki.md

 In this video, artist and designer Yuki Kawae showcases a handful of Zen garden patterns in sand.

-To learn more about Yuki Kawae and his approach to Zen gardens see (here)[https://whitewall.art/art/yuki-kawae-eases-the-mind-with-simple-tools-materials-and-patterns/].
+To learn more about Yuki Kawae and his approach to Zen gardens and art see [his 2021 interview with Whitewall](https://whitewall.art/art/yuki-kawae-eases-the-mind-with-simple-tools-materials-and-patterns/).